Overtime (ice hockey): Swedish ice hockey

 This is a list of the longest games in the highest Swedish leagues.

 KHL

 This is a list of Kontinental Hockey League games that went to at least triple overtime.

 Belarusian ice hockey

-The longest game in Belarusian extraleague is game fifth of the 2021 Quarter-finals on March 10–11, 2021.
+The longest game in Belarusian extraleague is game five of the 2021 Quarter-finals on March 10–11, 2021.
 HC Neman Grodno beat the HK Gomel, 2–1, at Gomel Ice Palace of Sports on a goal by Krystian Dziubiński at 9:04 of sextuple overtime.
 Maxim Gorodetsky was the winning goaltender for the Neman, making 78 saves.

 Olympics – men's gold-medal game

 This is a list of men's gold-medal games from the Olympics that needed overtime.

 Olympics – women's gold-medal game

 This is a list of women's gold-medal games from the Olympics that needed overtime.